guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 >```

 >[!info]
->If Terraform can not use the remote backend, it will error --> it can be an authentication error, for example.
+>If Terraform can not use the remote backend, it will error <span style="color: #3588E9">--></span> it can be an authentication error, for example.
+###### <span style="color: #98971a">Workspaces</span>

 A <span style="color: #d65d0e">Terraform workspace</span> is a managed unit of infrastructure.  <strong style="color: #b16286">Workspaces are the workhouse of Terraform Cloud</strong> and build on the Terraform CLI workspace construct.
 Each uses the same Terraform code to deploy infrastructure and each keeps separate data for each workspace.
 Terraform Cloud simply adds more functionality.

 In Terraform Cloud the workspace stores state data, has it's own set variables values and environment variables, and allows for remote operations and logging.
 Terraform Cloud workspaces also provide access controls, version control integration, API access and policy management.

+The naming convention for workspaces on Terraform Cloud is the team name, the cloud  infrastructure will be deployed in, the application or purpose of the infrastructure, and the environment (dev, staging, prod).

+>[!example]
+>Suggested workspace naming convention:
+>- devops-aws-myapp-dev
+>

+>[!note]
+>A workspace name has to be all lower cases letters, numbers and dashes.

+The state data in workspace can also be shared with other workspaces in the organization as a data source.

+Variables can be set at the workspace level:
+- Workspace <span style="color: #3588E9">--></span> Variables <span style="color: #3588E9">--></span> Workspace variables

+To provision the infrastructure to a specific environment, the workspace must be defined at the root level.
+To use the same Terraform code base, the backend partial configuration capabilities must be leveraged.

+>[!example] Example - prod.hcl
+>```hcl
+>workspaces { name="devops-aws-myapp-prod"}
+>```
+>This part overrides the default workspace name

+>[!note]
+>Any infrastructure that is managed together as a unit should be placed into the same workspace.
+###### <span style="color: #98971a">Variables</span>

+Terraform Cloud supports two types of variables: terraform variables and environment variables.

+When using variables up in TerraForm Cloud, it's best to set them to the same values that as before it was running them locally.

 Terraform cloud allows to specify credentials to aws environments through environment variables.

 It stores the state file, and keeps a version history of the state file as it grows and changes over time.

-workspaces

-terraform cloud has bultin suppoort for encrypton and storage of variables used within the terraform configuration. terraform cloud support two types of variables: terraform variables and environment variables the configuration places a terraform cloud variable as a priority over any over variables that has been set variables can be reused across multiple workspaces within the terraform cloud environment --> terraform cloud variables sets
+the configuration places a terraform cloud variable as a priority over any over variables that has been set

+each workspace has the ability to set variables, which is specific to the configuration that that workspace represents.

+variables can be reused across multiple workspaces within the terraform cloud environment --> terraform cloud variables sets
+###### <span style="color: #98971a">Version Control</span>

-terraform cloud can integrate with the most popular VCS systems, including GitHub, GitLab, Bitbucket and Azure DevOps.
+Terraform Cloud can integrate with the most popular VCS systems, including GitHub, GitLab, Bitbucket and Azure DevOps.
+And it works actually with the on prem or SAS based versions of these products.

+To add a version control system:
-Settings --> Add a VCS provider
+- Settings <span style="color: #3588E9">--></span> Add a VCS provider

-private module registry allows to store and verson terraform modules whic hare re-usable snippets of terraform code.
+Terraform Cloud's Private Module Registry allows to store and version terraform modules which are re-usable snippets of terraform code.
 It's an index of private modules that aren't shared with publicity.
-Publish button --> connect to GitHub --> Publish module

-the terraform private modules follow a naming convention: `terraform-<PROVIDER>-name`
+The terraform private modules follow a naming convention:

-Sentinel Policy
+- `terraform-<PROVIDER>-name`

+To add a private module:
+- Publish button <span style="color: #3588E9">--></span> connect to GitHub <span style="color: #3588E9">--></span> Publish module
+###### <span style="color: #98971a">Sentinel Policy</span>

+Sentinel is the Policy-as-Code product from HashiCorp that automatically enforces logic based policy decisions across the entire HashiCorp Enterprise products.
+In other words, is a policy as code framework.

+>[!note]
+>The Sentinel policies should be stored in version control system, like GitHub.

-Sentinel policy --> policy-as-code product from HashiCorp that automatically enforces logic based policy decisions across the entire HashiCorp Enterprise products. it stays between the plan and apply stages --> it allows to enforces policies before the infra gets provisioned.
+It stays between the plan and apply stages <span style="color: #3588E9">--></span> it allows to enforces policies before the infra gets provisioned.

-Terraform Cloud --> plan --> Sentinel Policies --> apply
+Terraform Cloud <span style="color: #3588E9">--></span> plan <span style="color: #3588E9">--></span> Sentinel Policies <span style="color: #3588E9">--></span> apply

+>[!info]
+>The Sentinel Policy is injected between the plan and apply stages <span style="color: #3588E9">--></span> allows to enforce policies before infrastructure actually gets provisioned.

-individual Sentinel policies can be grouped together and their enforcement level can be specified using a Sentinel policy set, which is a collection of sentinel policies defined within the `sentinel.hcl` file.
+Individual Sentinel policies can be grouped together and their enforcement level can be specified using a Sentinel policy set, which is a collection of sentinel policies defined within the `sentinel.hcl` file.
 Policy enforcement level are also defined inside the policy set.

-organization settings --> policy sets --> connect a new policy set

 A sentinel policy can be enforced on specifics workspaces.
 Multiple policies can be grouped within a single file and terraform cloud will apply them in the order that they appear in the file.